mj0nez/monitoring-stack/README.md

 .\shutdown.ps1
 ```

-Restart it:
+Restart the setup:

 ```
 .\startup.ps1
 ```

-Bring stop all containers and delete them, as well as the created network.
+Bring all containers down, make sure they are stopped and remove them  as well as the created bridge network afterwards.

 ```
 .\down.ps1